• Skip to main content

 1. Slice Hawaiian rolls in half and break each piece apart.
 Line the bottom of the rolls in a 9x13 dish.

-2. Place a small amount of mayo on the bottom of each roll.
-It doesn't take much, just enough to cover the bottom but you should be able to see the roll underneath - about a ½ teaspoon or so on each roll.
+2. Place a small amount of mayo on the bottom of each roll and spread to the edge.
+It doesn't take much, just enough to cover the bottom.

-3. Place 1 slice of turkey on each sandwich.
+3. Fold 1 slice of turkey onto each sandwich.

 6. Spoon a generous amount of white sauce over top each roll.
 1-2 tablespoons for each roll.
 You will have leftover sauce (perfect for dipping sandwiches in!).

-8. Place tops of rolls back on and brush each top with the butter mixture.
-Be generous with this as well - use most if not all of the mixture.
-Pour over the top if needed, just make sure each top is coated.
+8. Place the tops of the rolls back on and brush each top with the butter mixture.
+Be generous with this.

-9. Place foil over the top of the pan and place in the oven for 20-25 minutes.
+9. Place in the oven and cook for 20 minutes.

 Notes